Old City of Dubrovnik (Croatia) (C 95ter)

 Analysis and Conclusions of the World Heritage Centre, ICOMOS and ICCROM

-- A full HIA should be undertaken in accordance with the ICOMOS Guidance on HIAs for Cultural World Heritage Properties before the northern tunnel proposal is carried forward, and the project details should be submitted to the World Heritage Centre in accordance with Paragraph 172 of the Operational Guidelines.
+The suspension of the projects Bosanka 2, the Lazaretto and the Komarda Landing Stage are welcomed.
+Full HIAs should be undertaken in accordance with the ICOMOS Guidance on HIAs for Cultural World Heritage Properties, and comprehensive project details should be submitted to the World Heritage Centre in accordance with Paragraph 172 of the Operational Guidelines.

 The World Heritage Committee,

-- Finally requests the State Party to submit to the World Heritage Centre, by 1 December 2017, an updated report on the state of conservation of the property and the implementation of the above, for examination by the World Heritage Committee at its 42nd session in 2018.
+- Requests furthermore the State Party to submit to the World Heritage Centre, by 1 December 2019, an updated report on the state of conservation of the property and the implementation of the above, for examination by the World Heritage Committee at its 44th session in 2020.